inverno-io/inverno-mods/inverno-irt/README.md

 }
 ```

 Unlike the value of statement which renders data synchronously, applying a template can be an asynchronous operation depending on the type of data to render.
-Indeed when the data to render is an an array, an `Iterable`, a `Stream` or a `Publisher`, the template is applied on each element and in the case of a `Publisher` the operation is reactive, non-blocking and therefore asynchronous.
+Indeed, when the data to render is an array, an `Iterable`, a `Stream` or a `Publisher`, the template is applied on each element and in the case of a `Publisher` the operation is reactive, non-blocking and therefore asynchronous.

 For instance, a list of messages can be rendered synchronously as follows: